antz22/ConnectAnon/README.md

 - how to show most recent message, how long ago it was?
 - add an if check sayign that if users is over like 50 then dont check thorugh each one?

+# Questions

+- SHOULD THE CONVERSATIONS BE DISAPPEARING? -> no, just use archive as 'end live chat' button

 # Potential Features